koenraadhaedens/azd-avd-demo/README.md

 ### Azure Requirements
 - Azure subscription with Owner or Contributor permissions
 - Azure AD tenant with Global Administrator permissions
-- Azure AD Domain Services enabled and configured
 - Sufficient quota for compute and storage resources
+- **Note**: Azure AD Domain Services will be automatically deployed as part of this solution

 ### Local Requirements
 - **Azure CLI**: Latest version installed